 The most common problem following cosmetic removal of a raised mole or skin lesion is re-growth of the mole.
 This sometimes happens if mole cells are left behind at the time of treatment — usually the result of the doctor attempting to remove the minimum possible amount of tissue.
 If this happens with any radiofrequency mole removal procedure performed at Spot Check Clinic, we are happy to re-treat the re-grown mole at no out of pocket expense to you.

 Sometimes, despite all efforts, a raised scar develops at the site of the skin lesion removal.
 This occurs in approximately 5 per cent of radiofrequency skin lesion removals performed at Spot Check Clinic.

 Raised and discoloured scarring is more common in people with darker skin, including people of Asian descent.

 If this happens, further treatment is available to reduce the scar, including:

 - steroid injection into the scar

 Raised scars are best treated as early as possible.
-We strongly recomend a follow-up visit 4 weeks after your mole removal procedure to check for and treat any early signs of overgrwon scar development.
+We strongly recommend a follow-up visit 4 weeks after your mole removal procedure to check for and treat any early signs of overgrown scar development.